redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-2.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img17.jpg

-Click on the down tab to open the toolbar and click on the "Pages" button to open the pages management panel.
+Click on the toolbar down tab to open it and click on the "Pages" button to open the pages management panel.

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img18.jpg